ryverine/Word-Guess-Game/README.md

 This is an array where each index holds a character of the secret word.
 We initalize and update `secretWord[]` by calling `getSecretWord()`.
 This must happen after `words[]` is created.

 ### userInput : string

 This holds the value of the key that the player entered and is set in the onkeyup event.
 We immediately test the value of userInput with `isValidInput()` to insure that it is a alpha charater (A-Z).

 ### outputElement : DOM element

 The DOM element that displays message text to the player.

 ### guessListElement : DOM element

 The DOM element that displays the list of previous guesses to the player.
 This is updated as lettersUsed is updated.

 ### numGuessesElement : DOM element

 The DOM element that displays the number of **incorrect guesses** the player has made.
 This is updated as guessCount is updated.

 ### numWinsElement : DOM element

 The DOM element that displays the number of times the player found the secret word.
 This is updated as wins is updated.

+### goodGuessSound : Audio

+This is the coin sound from Super Mario Bros 3.
+The sound is played when a letter is correctly guessed by the player.
+I set the volume to lowest possible value to still be heard.

+### badGuessSound : Audio

+This is the bump sound from Super Mario Bros 3.
+The sound is played when a letter is incorrectly guessed by the player.
+I set the volume to lowest possible value to still be heard.

+### foundWordSound : Audio

+This is the level complete sound from Super Mario Bros 3.
+The sound is played when the secret word is found by the player.
+I set the volume to lowest possible value to still be heard.

+### missedWordSound : Audio

+This is the player death sound from Super Mario Bros 3.
+The sound is played when the player runs out of guesses.
+I set the volume to lowest possible value to still be heard.

 ## Functions